-4.1 Visualization and Calculation of the ConservationScore of viral proteins
+4.1 Visualization and Calculation of the ConservationScore of Viral Proteins

 The results of visualization are shown in Fig. 2.
-Fig. 2(a) and (b) show the influenza A virus (FLUV) neuraminidase and were visualized using Jmol and PyMOL, respectively.
+Figures 2 (a) and (b) show the influenza A virus (FLUV) neuraminidase and were visualized using Jmol and PyMOL, respectively.
 The results that follow were visualized using PyMOL.
-Fig. 2(c) shows the FLUV endonuclease.
-Fig. 2(d) and (e) show the HIV reverse transcriptase and protease, respectively.
-In the visualized output, the residues in the ligand-binding site are colored by $p_max(i)$ which represents the conservation rate.
-Residues are depicted by gradations from blue, white, to red according to $p{max}(i)$.
-This application visualizes 2%-3% of the difference between conservation rates in ligand-binding sites such as the blue and aqua-blue residues in Fig. 2(c).
+Figure 2 (c) shows the FLUV endonuclease.
+Figures 2 (d) and (e) show the HIV reverse transcriptase and protease, respectively.
+In the visualized output, the residues in the ligand-binding sites are colored by $p{max}(i)$ which represents the conservation rate.
+Residues are depicted by gradations from blue, white, to red according to $p{\text{max}}(i)$.
+This application visualizes 2-3% of the difference between conservation rates in ligand-binding sites such as the blue and aqua-blue residues in Fig. 2 (c).